Monsoon: South American monsoon

+Process

-This visualization shows the Asian monsoon and how it develops using observational and modeled data.
+Visualization of the Asian monsoon and how it develops using observational and modeled data.
 It also shows some of the impacts.

-Process

 Monsoons were once considered as a large-scale sea breeze caused by higher temperature over land than in the ocean.
-This is no longer considered as the cause and the monsoon is now considered a planetary-scale phenomenon involving the annual migration of the Intertropical Convergence Zone between its northern and southern limits.
+This is no longer considered the cause.

+The monsoon is now considered a planetary-scale phenomenon involving the annual migration of the Intertropical Convergence Zone between its northern and southern limits.
 The limits of the ITCZ vary according to the land–sea heating contrast and it is thought that the northern extent of the monsoon in South Asia is influenced by the high Tibetan Plateau.
 These temperature imbalances happen because oceans and land absorb heat in different ways.
 Over oceans, the air temperature remains relatively stable for two reasons: water has a relatively high heat capacity (3.9 to 4.2 J g^{−1} K^{−1}), and because both conduction and convection will equilibrate a hot or cold surface with deeper water (up to 50 metres).
 In contrast, dirt, sand, and rocks have lower heat capacities (0.19 to 0.35 J g^{−1} K^{−1}), and they can only transmit heat into the earth by conduction and not by convection.
 Therefore, bodies of water stay at a more even temperature, while land temperatures are more variable.

-During warmer months sunlight heats the surfaces of both land and oceans, but land temperatures rise more quickly.
+During warmer months, sunlight heats the surfaces of both land and oceans, but land temperatures rise more quickly.
 As the land's surface becomes warmer, the air above it expands and an area of low pressure develops.
 Meanwhile, the ocean remains at a lower temperature than the land, and the air above it retains a higher pressure.
 This difference in pressure causes sea breezes to blow from the ocean to the land, bringing moist air inland.
-This moist air rises to a higher altitude over land and then it flows back toward the ocean (thus completing the cycle).
+This moist air rises to a higher altitude over land and then it flows back toward the ocean, completing the cycle.
 However, when the air rises, and while it is still over the land, the air cools.
-This decreases the air's ability to hold water, and this causes precipitation over the land.
-This is why summer monsoons cause so much rain over land.
+This decreases the air's ability to hold water, and precipitation over the land, causing summer monsoons to rain over land.

-In the colder months, the cycle is reversed.
-Then the land cools faster than the oceans and the air over the land has higher pressure than air over the ocean.
+In the colder months, the cycle is reversed, and the land cools faster than the oceans, the air over the land having higher pressure than air over the ocean.
 This causes the air over the land to flow to the ocean.
-When humid air rises over the ocean, it cools, and this causes precipitation over the oceans.
-(The cool air then flows towards the land to complete the cycle.)
+When humid air rises over the ocean, it cools, causing precipitation over the oceans.
+The cool air then flows towards the land to complete the cycle.

 Most summer monsoons have a dominant westerly component and a strong tendency to ascend and produce copious amounts of rain (because of the condensation of water vapor in the rising air).
 The intensity and duration, however, are not uniform from year to year.
 Winter monsoons, by contrast, have a dominant easterly component and a strong tendency to diverge, subside and cause drought.